mitsimi/code-share/README.md

 ## Features

 - Share code snippets with others
-- Like and manage snippets
+- Like and unlike snippets with real-time updates
-- Real-time updates
+- Modern, responsive UI with loading states
-- Modern, responsive UI
+- RESTful API with proper error handling
-- RESTful API
+- Client-side caching with TanStack Query

 ## API Endpoints